-The Library has more than 400,000 physical items in its collection and we offer access to a wide variety of downloadable ebooks, audiobooks and music and access to dozens of digital research tools.
+The Library has more than 400,000 physical items in its collection and we offer access to a wide variety of downloadable ebooks, audiobooks and magazines and access to dozens of digital research tools.

 Kitsap Regional Library is governed by a five-member Board of Trustees appointed by the Kitsap County Board of Commissioners to serve five-year terms.
 The Board sets policy for the library system and hires and holds accountable the Library Director, who oversees the day-to-day operations of the Library.

 The Kitsap Regional Library Foundation raises, manages and allocates funds to support library programs that benefit all the communities in Kitsap.
 Donations to the Foundation are tax-deductible.

 Friends of the Library groups are organized at most library locations.
 Through fundraising events such as book sales, Friends groups raise money for items not in the Library's budget.
 If you are looking for a way to get involved in your community and if you love your library, consider joining the Friends group that supports your location.